Recruitment and the job offer

 You can find more information about things to think about when employing someone for the first time on GOV.UK.

-The Skills for Care employing personal assistants toolkit guides you through the process of recruiting a personal assistant in much more detail and takes you through each of the following stages in order:
+The Skills for Care 'Recruiting a personal assistant's toolkit' guides you through the process of recruiting a PA in much more detail and takes you through each of the following stages in order:

 - job description and person specification